vestrel00/contacts-android/docs/dev-notes.md

 Notice that the indirect relationship between the lookup key and RawContacts remains the same before and after the link-unlink even though the Contact IDs changed.

-> As mentioned earlier in this section, the "55" in "0r55-" seems to be referencing the RawContact ID.
+> ℹ️ As mentioned earlier in this section, the "55" in "0r55-" seems to be referencing the
-> In other words, since local RawContacts are not synced or tracked in a remote database where
+> RawContact ID.
+In other words, since local RawContacts are not synced or tracked in a remote
-> Contacts -> RawContacts mappings exist, the Contacts Provider most likely uses this
+> database where Contacts -> RawContacts mappings exist, the Contacts Provider most likely uses this
 > "0r<RawContact ID>-" pattern to make the connection.
 This is not really relevant for us as we are
 > not relying on this mechanism.
 I'm just pointing out my observations, which could be incorrect.